Skip to main content

 sudo modprobe kvm_intel # or kvm_amd for AMD

-4. Add your user to kvm group:
+3. Add your user to the kvm group:

 sudo usermod -aG kvm $USER

-newgrp kvm # or log out/in
+newgrp kvm # or log out and back in

-If VM starts but SSH times out:
+If the sandbox starts but SSH times out:

-3. Increase timeout:
+2. Increase timeout:

 vm = SmolVM()